hapax/hapax.github.io/assets/teaching.md

 I'll do one more example, unrelated to the MVT, but returning to inverse sine and its derivative.
 This requires a little more symbolic facility from students, but the payoff is a beautiful infinite series identity.
-On a broader note, I think infinite series are one of the great propaganda tools for calculus, and deserve a greater place in the high school syllabus.
+I think infinite series are one of the great propaganda tools for calculus, and deserve a greater place in the high school syllabus.
 When I first encountered them, I was astounded: they were beautiful but otherworldly, like a glittering chunk of meteorite found in the middle of a corn field.